-Table 1 shows that the best scores for quality and intelligibility are at 20% compression for Subject A and 40% for Subject B. Table 2 shows that articulation scores are higher for Subject A above 30% compression.
-Subject B has higher score from 20% to 40% compression.
+Table 1 shows that the best scores for quality and intelligibility are at 20% compression for Subject A and 40% for Subject B. Table 2 shows that intelligibility scores are higher for Subject A above 30% compression.
+Subject B has the highest scores at 20% and 40% compression.
 From Exp.
 1 and Exp.
 2 we can surmise that adequate compression rates are from 20% to 30% for Subject A, and from 20% to 40% for Subject B. Ideal compression rates differ for each subject because each subject has a uniquely individual shaped auditory filter.
 Our proposed compression technique, then, is effective for individual subject, when the compression rate is adjusted properly.